tylerlv/UpTCR/readme.md

     ```

 ## Quick Start for training, validation, and testing
-Here we provide diverse settings for result reproduction.
-Please ensure the model weights (pretrained) and data have been added.
+Here we provide diverse settings for model training, validation, and testing.
+Please ensure the model weights (**pretrained**) and data have been added.
+Our UpTCR is able to predict for complete interaction, modality-missing interaction, Antigen-HLA binding affinity prediction, and contact map prediction.

-1. **Considering all TCRa, TCRb, Antigen, HLA**
+1. **Binding specificity considering all TCRa, TCRb, Antigen, HLA**

     Few-shot learning:
     ```bash